Wednesday Worklaw Alert: Google May Cut Pay of Employees who Work from Home

 Many experts in the field have expressed worries about the implications of Google’s new policy.
 Jake Rosenfeld, a sociology professor at Washington University in St. Louis, believes that this move by Google will disproportionately impact certain groups, such as families.
 “What’s clear is that Google doesn’t have to do this,” Rosenfeld said.
 “Google has paid these workers at 100% of their prior wage, by definition.
 So it’s not like they can’t afford to pay their workers who choose to work remotely the same that they are used to receiving.”

 Emma Bartlett, a partner at employment lawyers CM Murray, believes that these pay cuts will be demoralizing for employees and will create division within a company.
 A recent BBC article mentioned Barlett’s comments on the matter, saying, “In the UK, it’s a fundamental part of employment law that employers cannot alter aspects of contracts such as rates of pay without the consent of employees, or without terminating those contracts and renegotiating them.”
 Bartlett also expressed worries about the impact this policy could have on the gender pay gap, especially if women work from home for childcare reasons.
 She also added that employees who work from home may be treated differently in other respects, especially if they are being paid less.

 Similar to these experts, our firm is also skeptical about Google’s new policy.
 It seems like a strategic move to simply reduce costs at the expense of employees, as there is no real business need to cut salaries.

 Seek Legal Assistance Today

-If you are being discriminated against for choosing to work from home or have any questions about your employer’s policies, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are being discriminated against for choosing to work from home or have any questions about your employer’s policies, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.